aduffy70/Protocols/CTAB_DNA_extraction-Sphagnum.md

   * 46.5g EDTA disodium salt dihydrate (ONLY!)
   * 200mL water
-  * pH to 8 with NaOH pellets (will need 2.5-4g.
-EDTA will not dissolve until pH is near 8)
+  * pH to 8 with NaOH pellets (will need 2.5--4g.
+EDTA will not dissolve until pH is near 8.
+Even then it takes time---gentle heat may help.)
   * water to 250mL